 Do not "protect" a child from someone who is dying or from the cause of death.
-Be honest about what is happening (in age appropriate terms) and let him see you express your emotions.
-Define new words he may be hearing.
+Be honest about what is happening (in age-appropriate terms) and let the child see you express your emotions.
+Define new words he or she may be hearing.

-Encourage Questions
+9 Encourage Questions

-Ask for questions the child may have but do not volunteer complex information about which the child has not asked.
-Tell him the main facts and do answer all of his questions simply and promptly.
-If you don't know, it's ok to say that you don't know.
-Ask the child what he thinks the answer might be.
+Ask for questions the child may have, but do not volunteer complex information about which the child has not asked.
+Tell him or her the main facts and do answer all of his or her questions simply and promptly.
+If you don't know, it's OK to say that you don't know.
+Ask the child what he or she thinks the answer might be.